wimgielis/PythonScript_NotepadPlusPlus/README.md

 - RectangularEdits.py (alt-r):
 Insert text or a series of numbers (with a pattern) onto the rectangular selection

+- ReplaceWithTemplate.py (alt-shift-t):
+Replace the selected lines with a template (to add text in front and/or at the end)

 - TM1Tools (Alt-f):
 4 tools.
 Remove empty lines, remove left of caret, rework hierarchy notations.
 Copy to the clipboard afterwards.